adamjstewart/bathymetry/README.md

 All data should be stored in the same root directory.
 The default is `data`, but a different directory can be specified with `--data-dir`.

-### CRUST 1.0
+### CRUST1.0

-This model is trained on the [CRUST 1.0](https://igppweb.ucsd.edu/~gabi/crust1.html) dataset.
+This model is trained on the [CRUST1.0](https://igppweb.ucsd.edu/~gabi/crust1.html) dataset.
 In order to reproduce this work, you will need to download both the [basic model](http://igppweb.ucsd.edu/~gabi/crust1/crust1.0.tar.gz) and the [add-on](http://igppweb.ucsd.edu/~gabi/crust1/crust1.0-addon.tar.gz) that includes the crustal type file.
 Then, extract the tarballs in a `crust1.0` directory within the data directory.

 ### Seafloor Age